AdobeDocs/audience-manager.en/help/using/migrate-to-web-sdk/appmeasurement-to-web-sdk.md

 If you need to send a custom key/value pair to Audience Manager without including it in Analytics, you can use the `data.__adobe.audiencemanager` node.
 Any data set in this node will be appended to the Audience Manager-transformed Analytics data in the data collection server call.

+## Configure Server-Side Forwarding and Audience Analytics in the Analytics Report Suite Manager UI {#configure-ssf-analytics}

+If you are familiar with the Analytics [server-side forwarding](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/manage-report-suites/edit-report-suite/report-suite-general/server-side-forwarding/ssf) feature, you might wonder: "*Should I disable the server-side forwarding setting in the Analytics Report Suite Manager UI to prevent sending Analytics data to Audience Manager twice?*".

+The answer is no, you should not disable this setting.
+Here's why:

+When this setting is enabled and the [!DNL AudienceManagement] module is added to the [!DNL AppMeasurement] library on your page, all data sent to that report suite will also flow to Audience Manager.

+To comply with GDPR privacy regulations, there are scenarios where data can be collected in Analytics but not in Audience Manager.
+Additionally, there are cases involving global report suites and region-specific use cases where some data collection calls should not be sent to Audience Manager.
+To solve this, Adobe introduced a server-side forwarding "off button".

+As explained in the [Analytics and GDPR compliance page focused on server-side forwarding](https://experienceleague.adobe.com/en/docs/analytics/admin/admin-tools/manage-report-suites/edit-report-suite/report-suite-general/server-side-forwarding/ssf-gdpr), adding the `cm.ssf=1` context variable to an Analytics data collection server prevents that data collection call from being forwarded to Audience Manager.

+There are two reasons why you should not disable this setting.

+1. When the Audience Manager service is enabled on a datastream, the Edge Network appends the `cm.ssf` variable to all data collection requests sent to Analytics.
+This prevents the Analytics data from being sent to Audience Manager as well.
+Any Assurance logs used to validate the Analytics migration will show the `cm.ssf=1` variable when the Audience Manager service is enabled on the datastream.
+1. This setting also enables the flow of data for the [!DNL Audience Analytics] integration.
+As outlined in the [Audience Analytics overview](https://experienceleague.adobe.com/en/docs/analytics/integration/audience-analytics/mc-audiences-aam), server-side forwarding is required for this integration because the Audience Manager response to the Analytics data collection server is added to the Analytics hit before processing.
+A similar process occurs within the Edge Network.
+When server-side forwarding is enabled, the Edge Network adds the necessary segments from the Audience Manager response to the data sent to Analytics.

+In summary, it's important that this setting remains enabled so that Audience Analytics continues to function with a Web SDK implementation and no data will be double-counted in Audience Manager.